 5. Multi-purpose – Where Possible?

-There are many enterprise-level software solutions that have been designed for a single use, activity or discipline and will only every be used for that activity in your business.
+There are many enterprise-level software solutions that have been designed for a single-use, activity or discipline and will only ever be used for that activity in your business.
 HR software and financial accounting software are typical examples.
-Regardless of the people or currencies involved, the processes – and software used to manage them – remains the same across your business.
+Regardless of the people or currencies involved, the processes – and software used to manage them – remain the same across your business.
 There is likely no applicability for HR or financial accounting software outside of the HR and Finance Departments.

-- Safety Audits (job site safety, behavioural based safety, food safety, etc.)
+- Safety Audits (job site safety, behavioral based safety, food safety, etc.)

 - Incident Reporting & Investigations